Mohammed-Alrawaf/System-Architecture-Dojo/README.md

 Welcome to my workspace.

-This repository is a collection of architecture scenarios and thinking frameworks that demonstrate how I approach enterprise system design under real-world constraints.
+This repository documents how I approach enterprise system design under real-world constraints.

-My role is to bridge the gap between:
+It is not focused on code implementation.
+It focuses on:
+- architecture thinking
-- business expectations
+- decision-making
-- technical implementation
+- trade-offs
-- operational reality
+- system evolution

-I do not write production code.
-I design systems, define decisions, and ensure solutions align with business goals.
+The goal is to demonstrate how technical solutions align with business needs, operational realities, and long-term scalability.

 ---